-You are automatically eligible to participate in Pension Plan No. 5 if your employer is required, under the terms of a collective bargaining agreement, to make a contribution for you under the plan.
-You participate in Pension Plan No. 5 as soon as your employer contributes to the plan on your behalf.
-You continue as a participant until you receive the full value of your account.
+You are automatically eligible to participate in Pension Plan No. 5 if your employer is required, under the terms of a collective bargaining agreement, to make a contribution on your behalf to the Plan.
+You continue as a participant until you receive the full balance of your account in the Plan.